Children & Youth Services

 Read to a Dog

 This program is loosely based on the R.E.A.D. program (Reading Education Assistance Dogs), which uses therapy dogs to provide new readers with a fun, positive, confidence-boosting experience.
-Kids are given ten minutes to read to Tanzy, who happens to be a great listener and never judges.
+Kids are given ten minutes to read to Tanzy or Tracy, who happen to be a great listeners and never judge.
 (This program is brought to you by the Superior Public Library & Therapy Dogs International.)
-We currently do not have any dates set for Read to a Dog, but hope to have more sessions in the future.
+Read to a Dog takes place the second Wednesday of the month at 4 p.m.

 School Visits and Tours

 We currently offer tours of the library, as well as tours of Carl Gawboy’s murals.
-School groups and daycares (minimum 8-10 people) are encouraged to set up a tour in advance by calling children’s librarian Nora Fie at 715-394-8867.
+School groups and daycares (minimum 8-10 people) are encouraged to set up a tour in advance by calling children’s librarian Kelly Wiisanen at 715-394-8867.

 Storytimes are created to capture the interest levels of children ages 0-6, but all are welcome to attend.

-Storytime takes place Tuesdays at 10:30 a.m. from January 21 through April 8.
+Storytime takes place Tuesdays at 10:30 a.m.
 Each storytime includes songs, stories, and a craft and no registration is necessary.